JohnORaw/Templates/README.md

 - Document the work / Knowledge transfer to your line manager
 - Sign off, project done!

-## Project Description
-This readme canbe used as a template for other projects.
+This readme can be used as a template for other projects.
 Keep the main readme.md down to a page or so.
 Keep any detailed documentation in a ./docs folder and link to it from the table of contents.

+## Project Description
+Work in progress

 ## Table of Contents
 Work in progress